Hebrews 9:22. Indeed, under the law almost everything is purified with blood, and without the shedding of blood there is no forgiveness of sins.

 If you’re a Protestant reading this you’re thinking, “Gee, I’m glad I don’t have to go through all of that to obtain forgiveness for my sins.”

-So let me ask you, when you sinned yesterday, did you kill an animal and sprinkle its blood on yourself, your house, your car, your computer, your fridge (wherever the sin occurred)?
+So let me ask you, when you sinned yesterday, did you sprinkle blood on yourself, your house, your car, your computer, your fridge (wherever the sin occurred)?
 Did you bring a basin of blood to church last Sunday?
 Why not?
 Don’t you know Hebrews 9:22?
 Without blood there is no forgiveness.
 How on earth are Christians dealing with their sins without shedding blood?
 Why do we think that more contrition, more resolutions, more pleading for forgiveness, keeping shorter lists of sins, more praying, more serving, more confessing will earn us more absolution?
-Only blood will absolve us.

 Only Christ’s blood will absolve us.